Make Ricotta Cheese with the Instant Pot SMART & DUO (or any pot)

 - Once the program is finished (in 20-30 minutes depending on the starting temperature and quantity of milk), remove the Instant Pot stainless steel insert and put on a trivet on the counter.

-- Pour the mixture through a fine-mesh strainer, or a regular strainer lined with a fine cheesecloth (or unbleached paper towel, or coffee filter) - let strain from 5 to 15 minutes (depending on how fine the strainer is) until only the milk solids remain.
-Do not squeeze or push.
+- Pour the mixture through a fine-mesh strainer, or a regular strainer lined with a fine cheesecloth (or unbleached paper towel, or coffee filter) and sprinkle with salt (if using).

-- Using a spatula, or spoon, pull the outer edges of the ricotta towards the center to form a small round loaf.
+- Using a spatula, or spoon, pull the outer edges of the ricotta towards the center to form a small round loaf - lightly pressing and squeezing.

-- Flip onto a small serving dish or plastic refrigerator container - where it will keep for up to 5 days.
+- Flip the loaf onto a small serving dish or plastic refrigerator container - where it will keep for up to 5 days.

 - Save the strained liquid and use in any pressure cooker recipe in place of stock (for example to make rice) or in place of water for future baking projects.